Identity Theft Prevention Program

 Policy No. CP005

-It is the policy of the Fashion Institute of Technology (the “college”) to comply with the requirements of the Federal Trade Commission’s Red Flags Rule, which was promulgated pursuant to section 114 of the Fair and Accurate Credit Transactions Act (“FACTA”).
+It is the policy of the Fashion Institute of Technology (the “college”) to comply with the requirements of the Federal Trade Commission’s Red Flags Rule, which was promulgated under section 114 of the Fair and Accurate Credit Transactions Act (“FACTA”).
 The Red Flags Rule requires financial institutions and creditors that hold covered accounts to develop and implement an Identity Theft prevention program for new and existing covered accounts.
 Under this rule, colleges and universities are considered creditors engaged in lending activities and deferred payment practices commonly associated with banks, finance companies, automobile dealers, mortgage brokers, utility companies, and telecommunication companies.

 Who is Affected by this Policy